 In the recent past, many Indian drug manufacturers have received various levels of warnings from the FDA.
 This raises a concern on the kind of drugs these companies make, a majority of which may be consumed by Indian consumers.
 This concern and the brief observations alluded to in Eban’s book of regulatory lapses demand questions of India’s drug regulator.

 In the backdrop of these events, the CBI has arrested Dr. Naresh Sharma, Deputy Drug Controller (I) at Central Drugs Standard Control Organisation (CDSCO) headquarters on August 16 on corruption charges.
 (Read more)

 Clinical Trial Networks and Strengthening Clinical Trial Capacity:

 DBT has announced a request for proposals (RFP) for the following projects:

-RFP 1: To establish Clinical Trial Networks (CTNs) for hospital-based trial in specialties of Diabetology, Ophthalmology, Rheumatology and Oncology.
-Institutions that apply will require to have infrastructure for patient-based clinical trials – hospitals and public/private medical should be able to apply (Pg 13-17) (Read more)
+RFP 1: To establish Clinical Trial Networks (CTNs) for hospital-based trials in specialties of Diabetology, Ophthalmology, Rheumatology, and Oncology.
+Institutions that apply will require to have the infrastructure for patient-based clinical trials – hospitals and public/private medical should be able to apply (Pg 13-17) (Read more)